The Synoptic Problem & the Collapse of Consensus

 That means we have to question why the authors of the Gospels according to Matthew, Mark, and Luke chose the material that they did.
 If they wrote independently of each other, why did they make so many of the same choices?
 This is also evidenced by the fact that there are hundreds of Gospels with hundreds of stories not found in the canonical works, the four gospels.

 The first obvious conclusion is that there had to be a source.
 One possibility is that it was an oral equivalent of a gospel.
 People trained their memories to a greater extent in that age, something still found in many primitive societies, and even the Arabs at the time of the Prophet Muhammad (s.a.w.).
 It is not impossible that the early Church developed a standard way of recounting the ministry and passion of Jesus (a.s.).
-Most scholars are not in favour this viewpoint.
+Most scholars are not in favour of this viewpoint.
 Memorising such a gospel would have been difficult since the gospels we have encountered are not written in a form that is easily memorised, in contrast to Scripture such is the Qur’an, which is essentially a very long poem.
 Also, it is unclear if the early Christian community had enough people able to perform such a feat.
 Furthermore, we have no record of this, or any such mention by the Church Fathers of the Synoptic Gospels being based on such a source.
 There is also the theory of a lost proto-gospel.
 The similarities among the Synoptic Gospels could have been due to a common written source.
 But we have no record or mention of such a source.

-Almost all of the Gospel according to Mark’s content is found in the Gospel according to Matthew, and much of the Gospel according to Mark is similarly found in the Gospel according to Luke.
+Almost all the Gospel according to Mark’s content is found in the Gospel according to Matthew, and much of the Gospel according to Mark is similarly found in the Gospel according to Luke.
 Also, the Gospels according to Matthew and Luke have a large amount of material in common not found in the Gospel according to Mark.
 All the Pauline Gospels were composed in Koine Greek.
 All the Synoptic Gospels have similar length, were completed within a century of Jesus’ (a.s.) death, and they differ from non-canonical sources, such as the Gospel according to Thomas, in that they belong to the ancient genre of biography, collating not only Jesus’ (a.s.) alleged teachings from a specific perspective, but recounting his origins, ministry, miracles, passion and resurrection in a chronological manner.
 In terms of content and literary style, the Synoptic Gospels are distinct from the Gospel according to John.
 Although each gospel has unique material, the majority of the Gospel according to Mark and roughly half of the Gospels according to Matthew and Luke coincide in content, in much of the sequence, and are often nearly verbatim.
 This is termed the triple tradition.

 The triple tradition, has more than thirty distinct stories in common.
 These triple tradition pericopae, passages, also tend to be arranged in much the same order in all three gospels.
 This contrasts with material found in only two of the gospels, which is much more variable in order.
 However, classification of text in the triple tradition or double tradition is not definitive.
-This depend on the degree of similarity demanded.
+This depends on the degree of similarity demanded.
 For example, the Gospels according to Matthew and Mark report the cursing of the fig tree.

 Matthew 21:18-22

 18 … and, seeing a fig-tree by the road-side, he went up to it, and found nothing but leaves on it.
 19 And he said to it, “Let no fruit ever grow on thee hereafter”; whereupon the fig-tree withered away.
 20 His disciples were amazed when they saw it; “How suddenly it has withered away!” they said.
-21Jesus answered them, “I promise you, if you have faith, and do not hesitate, you will be able to do more than I have done over the fig-tree; if you say to this mountain, ‘Remove, and be cast into the sea’, it will come about.
+21 Jesus answered them, “I promise you, if you have faith, and do not hesitate, you will be able to do more than I have done over the fig-tree; if you say to this mountain, ‘Remove, and be cast into the sea’, it will come about.
 22 If you will only believe, every Gift you ask for in your prayer will be Granted.”

 18 Πρωῒ δὲ ἐπανάγων εἰς τὴν πόλιν ἐπείνασεν.
 19 καὶ ἰδὼν συκῆν μίαν ἐπὶ τῆς ὁδοῦ ἦλθεν ἐπ' αὐτήν, καὶ οὐδὲν εὗρεν ἐν αὐτῇ εἰ μὴ φύλλα μόνον, καὶ λέγει αὐτῇ: μηκέτι ἐκ σοῦ καρπὸς γένηται εἰς τὸν αἰῶνα. καὶ ἐξηράνθη παραχρῆμα ἡ συκῆ.
 20 καὶ ἰδόντες οἱ μαθηταὶ ἐθαύμασαν λέγοντες: πῶς παραχρῆμα ἐξηράνθη ἡ συκῆ; 21 ἀποκριθεὶς δὲ ὁ Ἰησοῦς εἶπεν αὐτοῖς: ἀμὴν λέγω ὑμῖν, ἐὰν ἔχητε πίστιν καὶ μὴ διακριθῆτε, οὐ μόνον τὸ τῆς συκῆς ποιήσετε, ἀλλὰ κἂν τῷ ὄρει τούτῳ εἴπητε: ἄρθητι καὶ βλήθητι εἰς τὴν θάλασσαν, γενήσεται: 22 καὶ πάντα ὅσα ἂν αἰτήσητε ἐν τῇ προσευχῇ πιστεύοντες λήμψεσθε.